Michael Ernest Sweet

 Teacher, Writer, and Photographer in New York

-Michael is the founder of Learning for a Cause, a nonprofit student press initiative, as well as a national recipient of The Prime Minister's Award for Excellence in Teaching.
-In 2012, Queen Elizabeth II awarded him her Diamond Jubilee Medal for his "significant contributions to the field of education".
+Michael is the founder of Learning for a Cause, a nonprofit student press initiative, as well as a national recipient of The Prime Minister's Award for Excellence in Teaching - Canada's most prestigious award for teaching.
+In 2012, Queen Elizabeth II awarded him her Diamond Jubilee Medal for his "significant contributions to the field of education."

 Michael is a regular contributor to the Huff Post as well as Photo Life Magazine.
-Between 2008 and 2014, he was also a senior contributor to Canadian Teacher Magazine and appeared regularly on CJAD News Talk radio as an on-air education consultant.
+Between 2008 and 2014, he was also a senior contributor to Canadian Teacher Magazine and appeared regularly on CJAD News Talk radio as an education commentator.

 Michael will appear in a 2018 documentary about Garry Winogrand titled, Gary Winogrand: All Things Are Photographable.
-Additionally, Michael is currently at work on releasing a new volume of student writing concerning the American democracy, a project in collaboration with actor Martin Sheen.
+Additionally, Michael is currently at work on producing a new anthology of student writing concerning the American democracy, a project in collaboration with actor Martin Sheen.

 Michael lives and teaches in New York City.
 He is no longer active as a street photographer, but continues to work as a photography writer and critic.